weval-org/configs/README.md

 1. The score for "The response must be in English."
 2. The score for the *best* of (Path 1, Path 2).
 3. The score for the `$word_count_between` check.

+> Tip: Treat each nested block as one logical “path group.”
+Keep independent required checks at the top level as flat items.

 **Alternative Paths in `should_not`**